kosetin/embsys100/assignment02/questions.md

    b.
 What flags, if any, are set in the APSR?

 		Z flag is set because the result of ADDS instruction is zero.

-		C flag is set because incrementing the value 0xFFFFFFFF overflows the 32-bit register

-		but does not wrap the decimal value around (V flag is not set).
+		C flag is set because incrementing the value 0xFFFFFFFF overflows the 32-bit register but does not wrap the decimal value around (overflow V flag is not set).

 3. Change the “counter” variable type in your code to “unsigned”.
 Inject the values “0x1FFFFFFF” then step thru the program to increment the “counter” once: